 Our steering committee members are established leaders in the movement to end solitary confinement, representing a range of key organizations and including people who have survived solitary confinement and had a family member in solitary.
-Together, they set the broad agenda and strategies for the campaign.
-Their expertise allows Unlock the Box to stay attuned to the unique challenges of each state and population, while also pursuing meaningful policy change at the national level.
+Their expertise allows Unlock the Box to stay attuned to the unique challenges of solitary confinement, while also pursuing meaningful policy change at the national level.

 CREATING A TIPPING POINT